Florida Lien Forms

 Florida Affidavit of Abandonment Form

-Before you restart construction on your property, you need to serve this Affidavit of Abandonment and Intent to Recommence Construction form on all lien holders.
+Before construction recommences on a Florida property, file this Affidavit of Abandonment and Intent to Recommence to protect yourself from lien claims.

 Florida Claim of Lien